 Sow and plant for autumn and winter

-It's too late to sow winter leeks from seed now but you can still plant seedlings in the ground, though do this as soon as possible.
+There is still time to plant leek seedlings in the ground, though do this as soon as possible.
 Leeks need a long growing season.

 Sow flowers too!
 Borage, calendula, stock, poppies...there are many to choose from.